marcduiker/building-a-resilient-workflow-with-durable-functions/labs/07_create_activity_functions_services.md

 #### 1.4 Registering the HTTPClientFactory in Startup

-In order to use dependency injection in Azure Functions you need to go through the following steps:
+In order to use dependency injection in Azure Functions we need to go through the following steps:

 - Add a reference to the `Microsoft.Azure.Functions.Extensions` NuGet package.
 - Add a new class (e.g Startup.cs) to the Function App and inherit from `FunctionsStartup`.